Thillalangadi: Theatrical

-The film had a solo release on 23 July 2010.
+Thillalangadi had a solo release on 23 July 2010.
+It was distributed by Sun Pictures.
+Post release, the film's promos shown on various television channels angered Congress workers who alleged the film was insulting Sonia Gandhi, then the chairperson of the United Progressive Alliance, and launched large-scale rally protests.

 Home media

 The film had its television premiere on 21 December 2014 via Sun TV.

 Reception

 A reviewer from Sify rated the film as "average" film and added that it is "boring".
-Pavithra Srinivasan from Rediff.com cited the film as a "ridiculous pot-boiler" and criticised Jeyam Ravi's lacking punch and wafer-thin story line, giving the film a mere 1.5 out of 5.
+Pavithra Srinivasan from Rediff.com cited the film as a "ridiculous pot-boiler" and criticised Ravi's lacking punch and wafer-thin story line, giving the film a mere 1.5 out of 5.
 A critic from The Times of India also criticised the film saying that it "lacks that light touch needed to carry off the candyfloss content" as well as Jayam Ravi's performance describing his character as "a ham of what is simply a ridiculously featherweight character".
 A critic from Chennai Online said "the film somehow manages to entertain with comedy elements".
+Malathi Rangarajan of The Hindu wrote, "what do you say about a film that tries hard to be funny and serious at once, a hero who projects himself as an aimless wanderer and is also a Robin Hood at the same time, a heroine who comes up with the same kind of expressions in scene after scene and a comedian who tickles in fits and starts?
+Quagmire of confusion!".